The mental torture of gadolinium contrast toxicity

 Are you anxious about those closest to you, and how your gadolinium-induced illness is affecting them?

-We’re worried about our loved ones.
-We’re worried about being a burden on them.
-We’re worried we won’t be there for our kids.
-We’re worried we won’t be able to look after the people in our lives whose health is failing, and who need our care.
-We carry all of these burdens, and some of us are lucky enough to be able to share these fears with wonderful, supportive family and friends.
+We’re worried about our loved ones and concerned about being a burden on them.
+When we picture the future, we’re afraid we won’t be there for our kids.
+We’re worried we won’t be able to look after the people in our lives whose health is failing and who need our care.
+All of these burdens we carry in our hearts, and some of us are lucky enough to be able to share these fears with wonderful, supportive family and friends.

 Does gadolinium toxicity make you feel isolated and alone?

 But not all of us.
 Some of us feel horribly isolated and alone in all of this, even if we see and talk to other people every single day.
 Some of us feel that only other people who’ve been through the same thing will understand us.
-We only find understanding in the support groups for gadolinium toxicity.
+We only find an understanding of gadolinium toxicity in the support groups.
+During clarity calls with me, it’s sometimes the first time some people admitted out loud the devastating effect being poisoned by MRI contrast dyes has had on their mental and emotional health.

 Has it affected your relationship with health care providers?